-After an initial background in retail having completed the Executive Training Course at Harrods, Mark went on to various entrepreneurial ventures and has subsequently been in publishing for 30 years, and started by bringing a creative new approach to publishing for the travel & tourism market.
-He grew his company to be one of the UK’s leading providers of tourism & high end brand publications (including introducing the first ‘handbag’ sized magazine which combined tourism with luxury shopping.]
+After an initial background in retail having completed the Executive Training Course at Harrods, Mark went on to various entrepreneurial ventures and has subsequently been in publishing for over 25 years.
+He started by bringing a creative new approach to publishing for the travel & tourism market and within 3 years grew his company to be one of the UK’s leading providers of tourism & high end brand publications (including introducing the first ‘handbag’ sized magazine which combined tourism with luxury shopping.]
 In late 2001 Mark sold his company to Morris Visitor Publications (MVP) which established it as the largest publisher of visitor magazines in the world.

 Mark has since worked as an independent publisher for the travel industry, tourism, children, arts & education and is also an Associate Director at b3creative, a leading children’s publishing specialist.
-His company was chosen to produce the ‘Official Souvenir Guide to Wimbledon Lawn Tennis Museum & Grounds.‘ A few years ago he ventured into children’s books, designed and published 3 books from a lost & abandoned idea for young children with a foreword by Julian Fellowes.
+His publishing company was selected to produce the ‘Official Souvenir Guide to Wimbledon Lawn Tennis Museum & Grounds.‘ A few years ago he ventured into children’s books, designed and published 3 books from a lost & abandoned idea of stories for young children, which received a foreword and the support of Julian Fellowes.
 As a passion project Mark also wrote The Official Guide to Old Perithia [Corfu’s Oldest Village]… where he and his wife have been the catalyst to its revival.

 Opera, Music & Education for Children:

 The Academy of Barmy Composers by ABC of Opera Productions Ltd., (of which Mark is a founding Director) is a series of 4 books, supported by cross curriculum school workshops across the UK along with a stage show & musical events.
-The books are due to be released in 2019, and work is underway on the stage show, by Terry Deary of ‘Horrible Histories’ & Mark Llewelyn Evans, supported by Welsh National Opera and Arts Council Wales.
+The books are due to be released in 2019, and work is at the R&D stages under the direction of Mark Llewelyn Evans and supported and endorsed by Welsh National Opera and Arts Council Wales.
 More news on this as it happens…

 In addition to Opera and Education for kids, Mark helped as a mentor for Shanty Productions with their exciting new contemporary filming of ‘A Twelfth Night’ by William Shakespeare directed by Adam Smethurst (now available on i-tunes & amazon prime.)
 The film, starring Sheila Atim, provides the potential portal for a whole new approach to teaching Shakespeare, with an interactive app. in production for schools & educators worldwide.
 Here’s the link to the trailer!

 Parents & Patents: Mark spends his time in the UK with his wife Saskia, a Dutch Voice Over, and their two children Gemma, who’s an Event Coordinator for Momentum Worldwide & Christiaan who’s a HotJar Hero (and does Improv & Stand-Up comedy.)
 In addition to the publishing co., Mark also has patents pending as from 17th July 2018, for products that are in daily use, with a major design change to help improve the healthcare of billions of people around the world [see the blog page 17.08.2018]